 Why the Dev Pipeline Reduces Artifacts

-The Dev pipeline uses multi-stage sampling, which improves temporal coherence and refinement across frames.
+The Dev pipeline (also called the full model in the documentation) uses multi-stage sampling, which improves temporal coherence and refinement across frames.

 Dev advantages: